-Here are discussed the two grammatical processes in the Arabic language that cause words, phrases, and sometimes even sentences to enter the genitive state.
-The genitive state is one of the four grammatical states in the Arabic language and one of the three which nouns experience.
-Reflection of this state on nouns and phrases happens according to the rules of grammatical reflection, and on sentences is always an assumed reflection.
+The genitive case (حالة الجر) is one of the four grammatical cases (or states) in the Arabic language and one of the three which nouns experience.
+Reflection of this case on nouns and phrases happens according to the rules of grammatical reflection, and on sentences is always an assumed reflection.

-The two processes are 1) being a non-final noun in a possessive structure, and 2) being the object of a preposition.
+The two processes of the genitive case (حالة الجر) are 1) being a non-final noun in a possessive structure, and 2) being the object of a preposition.
 Possessive structures have already been discussed in an introductory manner, and here that introduction will be supplemented.
 Prepositional phrases, on the other hand, have not yet been discussed and will be dealt with in this tutorial.

 The grammatical rules for possessive phrases – inasmuch as gender, plurality, grammatical state, as well as other issues – have been thoroughly analyzed in Arabic Phrases.
 That tutorial, however, implied that the genitival structure is always used to express possession or meanings very closely associated to possession (ergo the term “possessive phrase”).
 The reality of the matter is that there are two purposes for the genitival phrase.